 Become a better communicator to advance in your career

-This one-day workshop will help you gain a better understanding of key soft skills and how they can complement your existing skill set.
-Soft skills are multifaceted and can include interpersonal skills, social skills, communication skills, attitudes, and teamwork and leadership abilities.
+This workshop, offered both in-person as well as virtual format, will help you gain a better understanding of essential soft skills and how they can complement your existing skill set.
+Soft skills, often referred to as Power Skills, are multifaceted and can include interpersonal skills, social skills, communication skills, attitudes, and teamwork and leadership abilities.
 Typically, soft skills are more difficult to measure, but they are immensely valuable, especially as your career progresses.

 Upcoming Seminar Dates